buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 # The practicalities of implementing address selection support

+** This section needs editing.

 As with most adjustments to standards, and using {{RFC6724}} itself as a measuring stick, the updates defined in this document will likely take between 8-20 years to become common enough for consistent behavior within most operating systems.
 At the time of writing, it has been over 10 years since {{RFC6724}} has been published but we continue to see existing commercial and open source operating systems exhibiting {{RFC3484}} behavior.

 While it should be noted that {{RFC6724}} defines a solution to adjust the address preference selection table that is functional theoretically, operationally the solution is operating system dependent and in practice policy table changes cannot be signaled by any currently deployed network mechanism.
 While {{RFC7078}} defines such a DHCPv6 option, it is not by any means widely implemented.
 This lack of an intra-protocol or network-based ability to adjust address selection preference, along with the inability to adjust a notable number of operating systems either programmatically or manually, renders operational scalability of such a mechanism challenging.

 It is especially important to note this behavior in the long lifecycle equipment that exists in industrial control and operational technology environments due to their very long mean time to replacement/lifecycle.

-In practice this means that network operators and those who design networks need to keep these considerations in mind.
-Should the current ULA and IPv4 preference issue be of concern then 'workarounds' do exist.
-One is to use IPv6-only networking, i.e., not deploy dual-stack, and another is to only use GUA IPv6 addresses which are preferred by default over all IPv4 addresses.
+# Limitations of RFC 6724

+The procedures defined in RFC 6724 do not give optimal results for all scenarios.
+The aim of this update is to improve the behavior for the most common scenarios.

+** The whole 3484/6724/getaddrinfo() model is fundamentally inadequate

+To simplify address selection, operators may instead look to deploy IPv6-only, and may choose to only use GUA addresses and no ULA addresses.

+** Add more

 # Implementations